MichaelSchaecher/website/content/posts/fix-ubuntu-btrfs-subvolume-layout.md

 ## Introduction

-Though Ubuntu has some haters it is one of the bast distributions for desktop users wanting or need to switch to Linux from Windows or Mac.
-It is easy to install and has a lot of software available.
-But there is one thing that is not so good: The default Btrfs subvolume layout.
+BTRFS is a filesystem that shares some of the same features as ZFS and one of the is very useful for both standard desktop and enterprise servers.
+It is a copy-on-write filesystem that allows for snapshots and subvolumes.
+It is also a journaling filesystem that allows for data integrity and recovery.
+Because of this Linux distributions like Fedora and OpenSUSE use it as the default filesystem over ext4.

+The downside to BTRFS is the RAM requirements for the filesystem.

+It is recommended that you have at least 1GB of RAM for every 1TB of storage.
+This is not a hard requirement but it is recommended.
+If you do not have enough RAM then you may run into issues with the filesystem; such as a slow, unresponsive system when running snapshots or a system that is slow to respond to commands.

+Because of this it has lead to [Canonical](https://canonical.com/) to not use BTRFS as the default filesystem for Ubuntu and instead use ext4.
+However, they do offer BTRFS as an option for the filesystem with a poor subvolume layout.
+Only the root and home subvolumes are created.
 It is not bad but it is not optimal.

-In this post I will show you how to fix that
+In this post I will show you how to fix that.
+I will also show you how to set up a either a swap partition or ZRAM for swap if you have more then 16 GB of RAM.

-To be fare Ubuntu is not wrong about btrfs when it comes to speed: It is fast, but not the best for media files that are compressed already.
-That however comes down changing the compression option to lzo or ztsd:3, which is not the default for most distributions that use btrfs.

-Though the step is for Ubuntu and the Ubiquity installer, the steps can be used for any distribution that is Ubuntu based even if it is not using Ubiquity as the default installer.

 ## Installing Ubuntu